opencap/protocol/API/AddressQuery.md

 The extensions field is commonly used for additional profile information other than just a cryptocurrency address.
 For the best user experience we must achieve cross implementation compatibility so it is recommended to use common field names.
-As of now OpenCAP specifically recommends the following field names for an optional image as well as a nickname.
+As of now OpenCAP specifically recommends the following field names for an image as well as a nickname.
 ```javascript
 "extensions": {
     "image": "john_smith_image_url.png",